craftcms/docs/docs/2.x/config-settings.md

 **Accepts**: A string set to any valid URI segment

-**Default**: 'admin'
+**Default**: `'admin'`

 **Since**: Craft 1.0

-The URI segment Craft should look for when determining if the current request should route to the CP rather than the front-end website.
+The URI segment Craft should look for when determining if the current request should route to the control panel rather than the front-end site.

 ```php
 'cpTrigger' => 's3cret',